databio/pepatac/docs/usage.md

   --noFIFO              Do NOT use named pipes during prealignments --lite                Only keep minimal, essential output to conserve disk
                         space.
+  --skipqc              Skip FastQC.
+Useful for bugs in FastQC that appear
+                        with some sequence read files.
   -V, --version         show program's version number and exit

 required named arguments: